-In the first five minutes of The King’s Speech, the newly released Oscar-bait film from the Weinstein Company, a man who will soon be known as George VI, King of England (but for now, known as Prince Albert, Duke of York), approaches a microphone.
+In the first five minutes of The King’s Speech, the 2010 Academy Award-winning film from the Weinstein Company, a man who will soon be known as George VI, King of England (but for now, known as Prince Albert, Duke of York), approaches a microphone.
 He’s at Wembley Stadium, it’s 1925, and he’s supposed to deliver the closing speech for the Empire Exhibition.
 He opens his mouth to speak, and nothing happens.
 His lips part and close several times, signaling his failed attempts to begin his oration.
-Finally he chokes out “I have received” before unintentionally pausing, continuing after what feels like a minute, “from His Majesty, the King.”
+Finally, he chokes out “I have received” before unintentionally pausing, continuing after what feels like a minute, “from His Majesty, the King.”
 His throat tenses up, and he produces unattractive guttural sounds, punctuating his lack of fluency and destroying his confidence to continue.

 In my seat in the movie theater, I cringe.
 The awkward silences and uncomfortable looks that the Prince receives from the crowd are too familiar for me.
 I’ve been there.
 After all, the character (referenced throughout the film as “Bertie”) and I have the same speech impediment: stuttering.
 We don’t have the more typical impediment based on repetition, but rather one based on hesitations; that is, not st-st-st-stuttering, but rather not-talking-not-talking-still-not-talking-now-he’s-gurgling-and-there-are-awkward-noises stuttering.
 Our throats tense up and our vocal chords refuse to produce sound.
 It tends to be something of a roadblock to effective communication, to say the least, and that logic is probably how these pauses got their name—“blocks.”